 Even though digital x-rays produce a low level of radiation and are considered very safe, dentists still take necessary precautions to limit the patient’s exposure to radiation.
 These precautions include only taking those x-rays that are necessary, and using lead apron shields to protect the body.

 How often should dental x-rays be taken?The need for dental x-rays depends on each patient’s individual dental health needs.
 Your dentist and dental hygienist will recommend necessary x-rays based upon the review of your medical and dental history, a dental exam, signs and symptoms, your age, and risk of disease.
 A full mouth series of dental x-rays is recommended for new patients.
 A full series is usually good for three to five years.
 Bite-wing x-rays (x-rays of top and bottom teeth biting together) are taken at recall (check-up) visits and are recommended once or twice a year to detect new dental problems.
-To learn more about the advantages of digital X-ray, we welcome you to call or visit us on our Campbell dental office, Dr. Vandi today.
+To learn more about the advantages of digital X-ray, we invite you to call or visit us on our Campbell dental office, Dr. Vandi today.

 Panoramic X-rays (also known as Panorex® or orthopantomograms) are wraparound photographs of the face and teeth.
 They offer a view that would otherwise be invisible to the naked eye.
 X-rays in general, expose hidden structures, such as wisdom teeth, reveal preliminary signs of cavities, and also show fractures and bone loss.
 Panoramic X-rays are extraoral and simple to perform.
 Usually, dental X-rays involve the film being placed inside the mouth, but panoramic film is hidden inside a mechanism that rotates around the outside of the head.